Guide to buying Sun Life Financial stock in Canada

 Sun Life Financial's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

-Sun Life Financial's next dividend payout is expected around December 31, 2025.
-To benefit, you'll need to buy Sun Life Financial stocks before November 26, 2025 (the "ex-dividend date").
+Sun Life Financial's most recent dividend payout was on December 31, 2025.
+The latest dividend was paid out to all shareholders who bought their stocks by November 26, 2025 (the "ex-dividend date").

 Sun Life Financial stock performance metrics